alidcastano/alidcastano-jekyll/_posts/drafts/2016-04-30-BeUniquelyValuable.md

 To be clear, the exact sequence of those steps matters.
 There's this aura in college that you should major in what you like.
 An aura that most people who feel stuck in their careers were intoxicated by.
 I know because I've gotten a good whiff of it myself and have felt it's sap.

-Who wouldn't prefer and feel more capable studying the intricacies of persuasion, willpower, and Marshmellow Tests more than the idea of having to spend 20+ hours in one week pulling your hairs trying to implementing a chat server?
+Who wouldn't prefer and feel more capable studying the intricacies of persuasion, willpower, and Marshmallow Tests more than the idea of having to spend 20+ hours in one week pulling your hairs trying to implementing a chat server?
 Naturally, I drifted towards studying psychology.
 I was more "passionate" about it.

-Passion is a wondrous affair, until reality slaps you in the face.
+Passion is a lovely affair, until reality slaps you in the face.
 My cheeks are tad red from being slapped a few times.
 When I started blogging and realized I could barely string my thoughts together, let alone withstand the experience of other people scrutinizing them.
 A school paper, compared to that, is a cinch to do, you write about someone else's thoughts and no one reads it.

 Or when I tried to start my [my first startup](/StayUpwind).
 A couple months in, my co-founders and I sat to discuss equity.
 One was a programmer.
 The other a good communicator.
 As for me?
 Well, that's when I fully realized that without a base of concrete skills, all I was, was a passionate idea guy; as rare and valuable as the average student.
 Even if I did feel more physically and mentally more prepared than them for battle.
 One was armed with a gun and the other with a knife, and to them, I was just another body.

 Passion, I learned, can disguise our fears and prevent us from embracing the hard work that, while excruciating, makes us useful.
 Think about it, psychology by itself is just interesting bits of knowledge that anyone can learn, and most do enjoy learning.
 Much less people are willing to put in the hours of difficult, deep work required to become decent writers, or programmers.
-But only in that way can you bring your ideas to life through stories like [Malcolm Gladwell](https://en.wikipedia.org/wiki/Malcolm_Gladwell), or through code by creating a web app like [Stickk](https://en.wikipedia.org/wiki/StickK).
+But only in that way can you bring your ideas to life through stories like [Malcolm Gladwell](https://en.wikipedia.org/wiki/Malcolm_Gladwell), or through an app like [Stickk](https://en.wikipedia.org/wiki/StickK).

 When I realized how pointless my existing education was to my goals, I wanted to [drop out](/TheCollegeIllusion).
 But that too, I realized, would have been an equivalent mistake.
 What would I have done?
 College, like it or not, was a time buffer, I needed to use whatever years I had left to prepare myself, to develop concrete skills.